 - Familiarity with the VA system and how to identify and access benefit options for veterans

 - Coverage of hospice care for veterans by the VA, TRICARE, Medicare, Medicaid, private insurance and other forms of reimbursement

 - Coordination of care with the staff of the local VA medical center, including joint visits when appropriate

-- VITAS veteran liaisons, who in many VITAS locations function as communications contacts and primary educational resources to the VA and local veterans organizations
+- VITAS liaisons, who in many VITAS locations are veterans themselves, function as communications contacts and primary educational resources to the VA and local veterans’ organizations

-- Recognition and celebration of important events, including holidays such as Veteran’s Day and military anniversaries
+- Recognition and celebration of important events, including Veterans Day and military anniversaries